The Campus Club Network Volunteer Leaders - Parks Canada (Canada)

-We collect and track comments and feedback from campus club leaders through an individual online questionnaire.
+We collect and track comments and feedback from campus club volunteer leaders through an individual online questionnaire.
 The data generated from this process feeds into the Parks Canada Campus Club Annual Report.
-Here are a few highlights from the 2016-2017 Report:
+Here are a few highlights from the previous years:

 60 volunteer leaders

-Here are a few secrets that have been critical to the success of the Parks Canada Campus Club Network:
+Here are a few secrets that have been critical to the success of the Parks Canada Campus Club Volunteer Leaders Network: